MECHENG 433//AUTO 533 Advanced Energy Solutions

 ME 235 Thermodynamics

-Courtesy: Professor Margaret Wooldridge who developed MECHENG 433/AUTO 533: Advanced Energy Solutions, has discussed her Advanced Energy Systems course and emphasized the importance of understanding the principles behind the application and development of energy technology many years ago.
+Courtesy: Professor Margaret Wooldridge who originally created MECHENG 433/AUTO 533: Advanced Energy Solutions, has discussed her Advanced Energy Systems course and emphasized the importance of understanding the principles behind the application and development of energy technology many years ago.